yuki-961004/binaryRL/README.md

 *Note*:
 1. With a small number of iterations, the results may be less accurate compared to standard MLE algorithms.

-## Recurrent Neural Networks (RNN)
+## Bypass Log-Likelihood

-When learning is no longer based on a *visible value* but on an *invisible rule*, the log-likelihood becomes incomputable.
-At this point, traditional methods like MLE, MAP, and MCMC can no longer be used.
-Instead, you must use an **Recurrent Neural Network (RNN)** and input the entire sequence of choices to directly analyze the discrepancy between the real and predicted behavior.
-This analysis then allows you to compute the optimal parameters.
+When learning is no longer based on a *visible value* but on an *invisible rule*, the log-likelihood becomes incomputable, which requires an estimation method that bypass the log-likelihood.

-- `keras` provides a highly accessible front-end for `tensorflow`.
-Users can simply convert their simulated data from a list to a array, and the model is ready to run.
+### Approximate Bayesian Computation (ABC)
+- `abc` works by learning the mapping from input parameters to summary statistics.
+Once this mapping is established, it can be used to estimate the input parameters that likely produced a given set of summary statistics.
+We provide an [example code](https://yuki-961004.github.io/binaryRL/articles/ABC.html).

+*Note*:
+1. While a wide range of metrics can serve as summary statistics, in this example code, we use the mean and standard deviation of the agent's probability of making a risky choice.

+### Recurrent Neural Networks (RNN)

+- `GRU` or `LSTM` works by learning the mapping from input parameters to behavioral outcomes.
+Once this mapping is established, it can be used to estimate the input parameters that likely produced a given series of behavioral decisions.
 We provide an [example code](https://yuki-961004.github.io/binaryRL/articles/RNN.html).

 *Note*:
 1. The input can be either a single column (`Sub_Choose`) or the entire data table (`L_choice`, `R_choice`, `L_reward`, `R_reward`, `Sub_Choose`).
 More information will result in a slower training speed.